quatre29/PRE-1/README.md

 Make sure you have installed git (revisit the Install Guide if necessary) and that we have your Github account details.

-For a basic introduction to Git and Github, please watch videos 1-7 of [this playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV).
+For a basic introduction to git and Github, please watch videos 1-7 of [this playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV).

 Try out git yourself by following the GitHub Learning Lab course at the bottom of this page of the [GitHib Learning Resources](https://try.github.io/).

-You will need to use Git to download this repository so that you can complete the final challenges!
+You will need to use git to download this repository so that you can complete the final challenges!

 ### Challenges

 The challenges attached to this section are designed to test your coding ability and help you build familiarity with the environment you will be using every day on the course.
 We

-we are looking for you to demonstrate your understanding of the different types of values there are in JavaScript, and some of their attached methods.
+we are looking for you to show your understanding of the different types of values there are in JavaScript, and some of their attached methods.
 We also want to see your ability to solve problems and use what you've learnt about JavaScript logic creatively.

-These videos demonstrate the workflow required to get, solve and submit the final challenges.
+These videos show the workflow required to get, solve and submit the final challenges.
 There's step-by-step instructions below too - this will put your skills with the command line and git to the test, alongside JavaScript problem solving.

 [Forking and cloning the project](https://youtu.be/QxvgzQFmOJE)